MaskingTechnology/jitar/documentation/docs/fundamentals/building-blocks.md

 # Building blocks

 If you're familiar with modern JavaScript / TypeScript, then you already know a lot.
 Because Jitar is a runtime, applications are built with pure JavaScript / TypeScript.
 The only thing you need to know is that Jitar applications are procedural by nature and functions are the primary building blocks for building them.
+Classes can be used as secondary building blocks for utils and state.

 For breaking applications into distributable pieces, Jitar uses a segmentation system.
 A segment defines what modules need to be deployed together.
-Jitar connects these segments by creating [RPC endpoints](../integrate/rpc-api) and requests under the hood.
+Jitar connects these segments by creating [RPC endpoints](../integrate/rpc-api) and requests for function calls under the hood.
+Class instance arguments will be shared using Jitar's [automatic (de)serialization](../develop/data-sharing#automatic-de-serialization) system.

-In this section you'll learn about using functions and creating segments to create scalable applications.
+In this section you'll learn about using functions and classes, and creating segments to create scalable applications.

 ## Functions